UIMSolutions/lang-javascript/README.md

-# uim-js
+# uim-javascript
-D library to work with JavaScript
+UIM library to create and read JavaScript-Content